 Virtual environments are tied to a specific path.
-If I move or rename the project folder, the original path doesn't change with it.
+If I move or rename the project folder, the original path doesn’t change.

-I'd be in great trouble if I ever want to do it.
+I’d be in great trouble if I ever wanted to do it.

-Every time I changed the path, I created a new virtual environment and installed packages again.
+Whenever I changed the path, I created a new virtual environment and installed packages.